dhruvg1699/digit-assignment/README.md

 # ASSIGNMENT ROUTE

-The Route on which the assignment can be viewed is
+The Route on which the assignment UI can be viewed is

 ```
 /workbench-ui/citizen/register
 ```

+All submitted data is stored in local storage

 # DIGIT